nyxx-discord/nyxx_docs/src/guides/slashcommands.md

  - `ManualCommandSync` - which has only true/false switch if commands should be synced
  - `LockFileCommandSync` - creates lock file of registered command and syncs only if any of significant properties is changed

 Default is `ManualCommandSync` and by default it is syncing command on each bot startup.
-So if you already registered you commands and you won't make any further changes to its props then you can pass `ManualCommandSync` instance with false and commands won't be synced with discord to avoid API abuse.
+So if you already registered your commands and you won't make any further changes to its props then you can pass `ManualCommandSync` instance with false and commands won't be synced with discord to avoid API abuse.